Interacting with Clinica¶

 Running a pipeline involves most the time these two parameters:

 bids_directory, which is the input folder containing the dataset in a BIDS hierarchy;

-For instance, running the FreeSurfer pipeline on T1 MRI can be done using :
+-tsv flag allows you to specify in a TSV file the participants belonging to your subset.
+For instance, running the FreeSurfer pipeline on T1w MRI can be done using :

 clinica run t1-freesurfer-cross-sectional path/to/my/bids/dataset path/where/results/will/be/stored -tsv my_list_of_subjects.tsv